 Once you rely on a wired-in surge protector, if anything at all goes wrong, if the protector stops working or is burnt out by a faulty electrical surge, you can’t take it out yourself.

-Replacement of these not only requires a trip to the dealer or auto shop, you can expect to pay a considerably higher fee for both the surge protector and the labor involved.
+Replacement of these not only requires a trip to the dealer or auto shop, you can expect to pay a considerably higher fee for both the surge guard and the labor involved.

 It’s true that campers who spend a lot of time camping, or live aboard their RV’s, might find a better use out of wired surge protectors.
 They’re not easily stolen, provide protection from your RVs generator and are sheltered from the elements.

-For weekend campers or those that use their RVs for vacations, however, the complexities of maintaining a wired surge protector often make portable protectors a better choice.
+For weekend campers or those that use their RVs for vacations, however, the complexities of maintaining a wired surge protector often make portable surge guards a better choice.

 There are models available on the market that can be attached to your generator, and the ability to easily switch these out is attractive.